warren-bank/mirror-XMail-mail-server/docs/Readme.txt

          "redirect"  "user@target-domain.org"

         redirects the message to 'user@target-domain.org'.
+The difference between "redirect" and "lredirect" is the following.
+Suppose A@B sends a message to C@D, that has a redirect to E@F. With "redirect" E@F will see A@B has sender while with "lredirect" he will see C@D.

     [SMTPRELAY]
          "smtprelay"[TAB]"server[:port],server[:port],..."[NEWLINE]